JaredSchroeder/Active-Directory-Lab/README.md

 <h2>Overview</h2>
-I designed and deployed a simulated small business IT environment using Windows Server 2022 and Windows 11 Enterprise.
+I designed and deployed a simulated small company environment using Windows Server 2022 and Windows 11 Enterprise.
 This project demonstrates my ability to configure and administer Active Directory Domain Services, manage and create users, groups, and organizational units (OUs), and apply Group Policy Objects (GPOs) for security and policy enforcement.
 <br />